 An affordable way to try authentic Wagyu beef, a Wagyu burger is tender, melts in your mouth, is juicy, and has just a slight bit of sweetness.
-Our Wagyu burger recipe is made with creamy aioli, crispy bacon, and blue cheese.
+My burger recipe features creamy aioli, crispy bacon, and blue cheese.
+I pan-sear in a cast iron skillet to retain moisture and get a golden crust on the outside.
+But I heard your feedback loud and clear and added instructions on how to grill Wagyu burgers.

 This post may include affiliate links.
 Please read my disclosure policy.